-A few of the people in this gallery are homeless by choice – the kids, for instance, who ride the rails.
-They drink a lot and live in packs but when it stops being fun they go home.
-Others are homeless not by choice but because they can't hold a job due to mental illness or addiction.
-And even if they qualify for the highest amount of welfare, SSI, ( $889 a month), it's not enough to live on in the Bay Area.
-Mothers in California have even less support.
-After the welfare-to-work program passed in l996, a mother of four will get less than $900 a month for a maximum of four years during her entire lifetime!
-Felons coming out of jail or prison have a particularly hard time as they are banned from staying with family or friends who live in most kinds of low-income housing.
-And without a network of family or friends who can give them work, imagine how difficult it is to find any kind of job.
-For some felons the risk of going back to prison makes more sense than living on handouts.
+A FEW PEOPLE IN THIS GALLERY ARE HOMELESS BY CHOICE – the kids, for instance, who ride the rails.
+Others are homeless because of temporary circumstances: an illness, a fight with their family, a job that went away.
+But most are homeless because they can't hold a job due to mental illness or addiction.They have to hold themselves together when every form of external support has been taken away.
+And even if they qualify for the highest amount of welfare, SSI, ( $889 a month), it's not enough to live in the cheapest apartments in the Bay Area.
+Welfare for mothers is even worse.
+After the welfare-to-work program passed in l996, a mother with four children will get less than $900 a month for a maximum of four years during her entire lifetime!
+Felons coming out of jail or prison are banned from staying with family or friends who live in most kinds of low-income housing, so the risk of going back to prison often makes more sense than living alone on the street.

 I rarely photograph people without asking for permission and if possible I return to give them a print.
-The ethics of photojournalism prevents me from giving my subjects money, even though I do give money to random homeless people on the streets.
+The ethics of photojournalism prevents me from giving my subjects money, even though I do give it to random homeless people on the streets.